 A monitorship can be difficult to manage in the best of circumstances.
-Even the most basic arrangement requires the monitor to evaluate a company that he or she does not represent, report to an agency for which he or she does not work, and gather sensitive information without invading attorney–client privilege.
-Worse, the company will almost certainly not welcome the monitorship, let alone the intrusive features of it – including the monitor's examination of proprietary data, interviews of company personnel and customers, and findings that could require the company to abandon well-established practices or discipline long-standing employees.
+Even the most basic arrangement requires the monitor to evaluate a company that he or she does not represent, to report to an agency for which he or she does not work and to gather sensitive information without invading attorney–client privilege.
+Worse, the company will almost certainly not welcome the monitorship, let alone its intrusive features – including the monitor’s examination of proprietary data, interviews with company personnel and customers, and findings that could require the company to abandon well-established practices or to discipline long-standing employees.

 A US-ordered cross-border monitorship poses all these challenges and more.
-To monitor a company with operations outside the United States, especially one with operations around the globe, is to contend with several if not dozens of disparate legal systems and business cultures.
-As a result, while the work that a monitor typically performs – such as conducting interviews, collecting data, and recommending discipline – can be accomplished with little difficulty in the United States, it may be sharply restricted in some countries.
+To monitor a company with operations outside the United States, especially one with operations around the globe, is to contend with several, if not dozens, of disparate legal systems and business cultures.
+As a result, although the work that a monitor typically performs – such as conducting interviews, collecting data and recommending discipline – can be accomplished with little difficulty in the United States, it may be sharply restricted in some countries.
 Moreover, practices or attitudes that are commonplace in one affiliate may be radically different in another affiliate of the same company.

-In the face of these legal and practical challenges, the cross-border monitor would do well to consider a few key attributes of cross-border monitorships before proceeding.
-First, it is not the monitor's primary job to investigative misconduct.
-That is a basic tenet of almost any monitorship, but one that is not always well understood.
-Second, the monitor may not be able to visit every place a company does business – particularly when the company operates around the world – and consequently must devise ways to assess the company's compliance with that limitation in mind.
-Third, foreign privacy and labour laws may apply and must carefully be considered, as they could impede the monitor's work (or worse).
+In the face of these legal and practical challenges, and particularly given updated guidance from the US Department of Justice (US DOJ) indicating that corporate monitorships may become more common in the future, the cross-border monitor would do well to consider a few key attributes of cross-border monitorships before proceeding.
+First, it is not the monitor’s primary job to investigate misconduct.
+This is a basic tenet of almost any monitorship but one that is not always well understood.
+Second, the monitor may not be able to visit every place in which a company does business – particularly if the company operates around the world – and consequently must devise ways to assess the company’s compliance with that limitation in mind.
+Third, foreign privacy and labour laws may apply and must be considered carefully, as they could impede the monitor’s work (or worse).
 The same is true for foreign laws governing the imposition and publicising of employee discipline.
-Finally, while companies must implement a coherent global compliance programme, local variations will be appropriate and necessary to account for differences in local business culture and practice.
+Finally, although companies must implement a coherent global compliance programme, local variations will be appropriate and necessary to account for differences in local business culture and practice.

 The role of the monitor